A guide to flat roof options

 A green roof is a type of living roof, consisting of a layer of vegetation placed on a rooftop.
 If you roof is visible from above, imagine looking down onto an attractive point of interest!
 Green roofs provide wildlife habitats for insects, birds and butterflies in an otherwise redundant space.
 They’re not only beautiful to look at, but also provide both this ecological and an environmental benefit.
 They absorb pollution and the carbon-dioxide in the atmosphere.

-The heat regulating effect also saves on your energy bills in winter.
-The sound-reducing properties of a green roof means they are often chosen to provide more peace and quiet.
+The heat regulating effect keeps your building cool in summer and warm in Winter.
+Saving on your energy bills!
+The sound-reducing properties of a green roof means they are chosen to provide more peace and quiet.
 Not only do they provide protection from noisy aircraft/traffic, but also heavy rainfall or hail on your flat roof.

 Easy to self-install, the tiles click together, no experience or green fingers necessary!
 They’re also self-sufficient, requiring no irrigation and zero maintenance.
 Our pre-grown, ready-to-use complete green roof kits are from GrufeKit.
 Simply choose from sedum or sedum and wildflower mix.
 Both provide evergreen colour all year round.